 Interestingly, results showed that EMG activity at L2 increased only in the control group after 30 minutes.
 A gradual increase in the VAS scores was also observed in the same group over the 30 minute period.

-explored the short term effect of SM following experimentally induced pain.
+The combination of increased paraspinal EMG activity and increased pain observed in the control group during the last block of trials, although unexpected, raises important questions regarding the possible effects of SMT.
+These results suggest that a trial-to-trial “sensitization effect”, observed in the control and leading to increased paraspinal muscle activity, did not occur in the SMT group.
+In a recent review of literature, Millan et al. explored the short term effect of SM following experimentally induced pain.
 The review suggested both a local and regional effect of SM on pain reduction.
 The outcome of SM was also affected by the method of pain induction as pain induced by pressure, electricity, stretching of painful tissue, dermal irritation and spontaneous pain all responded to SMT.
 Such results were not observed, however, for temperature-induced pain.
 The specific effect of SMT on sensitization phenomenon should be further investigated in future studies.

 Alternatively, changes in trunk muscle activity may also been explained by changes in paraspinal tissue properties.
 Olson et al. showed increased paraspinal muscle EMG during the flexion following cyclic flexion extension exercise over 9 minutes.
 These changes were accompanied by random EMG activity (described by the authors as spasms).
 Changes observed in the present study may therefore result from both modifications in spinal tissues properties and muscle fatigue.
 Moreover, sustained flexed or semi-flexed spinal sitting postures may result in increased paraspinal muscle activity and provocation or aggravation of existing pain[26, 27].
 Therefore, increases in VAS scores and EMG activity following the 25 minutes of “sitting posture” may have been triggered by changes in paraspinal tissues caused by static lumbar flexion loading.
 Specific mechanisms underlying between group differences during flexion and full flexion and the potential role of SMT remain to be investigated.

 As for all manual therapies, true blinding of participants was impossible during the experimentation.
 Participant’s expectations towards receiving (or not receiving) spinal manipulation may have affected the VAS scores, but one could argue that it is less likely to affect EMG activity.
 Besides, because spinal manipulations were delivered by a clinician, no standardization of the force and speed parameters was possible, potentially inducing a bias in the physiological response to SMT.
 According to Kawchuk et al., a typical clinician’s trial-to-trial variability can reach 37 N when a peak force of 253 Newtons is used.
 Finally, it was decided, mainly for technical reasons, that all SMTs would be delivered to the same spinal segment (L3), regardless of pain localization.
 Because pain and EMG responses overtime seem to follow similar patterns, delivering spinal manipulation according to pain patterns may have yielded different results.
 SMT procedures and delivering forces at the same segment for all subjects may not reflect the usual clinical practice where a specific joint will be targeted according to manual palpation and other clinical findings.
 It is therefore possible that the changes observed in the present study may not reflect exactly those encountered in a clinical setting.

 Assessing the clinical relevance of EMG changes following SMT remains challenging.
 However, the changes reported in this study (as high as 10-15% in normalized RMS values) may be viewed as significant changes in erector spinae recruitment during a typical activity of daily living (flexing the trunk).
 Such changes, repeated over time may lead to muscle fatigue and changes in spinal stability.